 - Learning how to care for and nurture others

 How Can Asheville Academy Help

-Asheville Academy for Girls is located on 97 acres in the heart of the Blue Ridge Mountains and has over 27 animals on campus that are part of our animal therapy program, including horses, pigs, guinea pigs, bunnies, goats, ducks, and dogs.
+Asheville Academy is located on 97 acres in the heart of the Blue Ridge Mountains and has over 27 animals on campus that are part of our animal therapy program, including horses, pigs, guinea pigs, bunnies, goats, ducks, and dogs.

-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, and attachment issues.
 Many of our students have struggled with making positive friends in school and are working on building appropriate social skills and communication skills.
 We are a relationship-based program that focuses on building meaningful face-to-face connections through teamwork, experiential activities, and equine therapy.
 We aim to help students that have dealt with bullying, abandonment, and rejection in relationships learn about their attachment styles and change the narratives they’ve internalized about their self-worth and potential for success.